-3. Inheritance: A very important concept of OOP is inheritance.
+3. Inheritance: A very important concept of OOP is an inheritance.
 It is property by which a class can succeed the other class.
 It supports hierarchical programming.
-We have a class which has some methods and variables defined, if there is a need to make a class which has all the properties of the previous class with some additional features of its own then it can be achieved by inheritance.
-The class which is previously defined is the parent class or the super class and the class which inherits the features of the previously defined class is called the child class.
+We have a class which has some methods and variables defined, and if there is a need to make a class which has all the properties of the previous class with some additional features of its own then it can be achieved by inheritance.
+The class which is previously defined is the parent class or the superclass and the class which inherits the features of the previously defined class is called the child class.
 For e.g.

 In the figure shown above, all the features of polygon are present in quadrilateral and hexagon.
 Quadrilateral later extends to rectangle and kite.

 4. Polymorphism: Poly means ‘many’ and ‘morph’ means form.
 So polymorphism is the ability to take many forms.
-For example remember the childhood days when while watching ghost programs the ghost was able to take the shape of any human being as well as animal or any other possible object as needed by him.
+For example, remember the childhood days when while watching ghost programs the ghost was able to take the shape of any human being as well as animal or any other possible object as needed by him.
 This is what polymorphism means.
 An entity can take several different forms as and when required.

 There are two types of polymorphism: